 According to the 2010 ‘The World’s Women’-report by the UN, at least 1 in 3 Mozambican women has or will experience domestic violence in their lifetime.
 Often this is a result of deep-rooted unequal power relations between women and men and gender-based discrimination.
 Up to 37% of women even justify and condone an occasional beating and accept it as a proper punishment.
 Although the law prohibits rape, it is not effectively enforced; large numbers of high school-age girls are still coerced into having sex by their teachers in order to pass to the next grade.
 And spousal rape, although common, is rarely reported.

 The HOPEM Men for Change Network aims to turn the tide by connecting 25 civil society organizations and human rights activists.
-The network reaches out to men and boys between the ages of 15-49 to address gender equality issues, and steer away from harmful masculine behavior to improve the welfare of women, men and children in society.
+The network reaches out to men and boys between the ages of 15-49 to address gender equality issues, and steer away from harmful masculine behaviour to improve the welfare of women, men and children in society.
 Adao explains,

 “the goal is mainly to question, raise the issues and bring a solution here in order to involve more men for these household chores that are widely considered to be for women.”